Skip to main content

 A Traffic Regulation Order has a notice period and asks people for objections and any other comments relating to the order.
 Any objections must specify the grounds on which they are made.

 Two consultations have already been carried out, first by CCC and secondly by the GCP.
-During the GCP consultation, the most recent, respondents strongly supported closing the road but with exemptions.
+During the GCP consultation in 2022, respondents strongly supported closing the road but with exemptions.

-This decision follows, a Traffic Regulation Order (TRO) which has been advertised and an extensive public consultation by the Greater Cambridge Partnership, where 1,986 online and written responses were received and saw 72% of respondents supporting restricting motor vehicles from crossing Mill Road bridge.
+In 2022 GCP carried out an extensive public consultation, where 1,986 online and written responses were received and 72% of respondents supported restricting motor vehicles from crossing Mill Road bridge.

 Mill Road bridge was closed to private vehicles from June 2020 to early August 2021 as part of a package of measures rolled out to help people walking and cycling to maintain social distancing following the outbreak of Covid-19.